 Value Engineering in Commercial General Contracting Services

 When applied to commercial general contracting services, value engineering has huge advantages for contractors.
 The multi-step process is an essential part of the planning process for new development and seeks to add value.
 In value engineering, our primary aim is to maximize the function of the product and, at the same time, minimize cost.
 This, in turn, creates maximum value for our customers.

 At ABC General ContractorServices, we aim to create maximum value for our customers at every point in time.
 When we integrate value engineering into our design process, we have realized that it always adds value and significantly reduced costs for our customers.
 Our team of project managers carefully considers all aspects of the contracts to make engineering proposals of benefit to all customers.
 We recognize and explain each of the options in the following areas carefully:

 - Cost savings: Proposals for cheaper alternatives to specified materials or contacts.

 - Added value: High-quality products that will increase customer value and overall contract satisfaction.

-- Many Automobile manufacturers have employed active systems to limit the type of fasteners in their products so as to reduce the cost of equipment and overall cost of assembling their products.
+- Many Automobile manufacturers have employed active systems to limit the type of fasteners in their products to reduce the cost of equipment and the overall cost of assembling their products.

 - Russian rocket engines with liquid fuel are intentionally designed to allow poor quality welding (even without leakage).
-This reduces costs by eliminating the operations of grinding and finishing that do not allow the engine to work better.
+This reduces costs by eliminating grinding and finishing operations that do not allow the engine to work better.

 - Some Japanese disc brakes tolerated 3 mm parts, easy to find precision.
 Combined with raw statistical process controls, it guarantees that it will contain no less than one in a million pieces.